 The most common and practical roof shapes for tiny houses are:

-• Gable: A simple peaked roof with two sloping sides.
+- Gable: A simple peaked roof with two sloping sides.
 Provides good rain and snow runoff but less headroom than other options.

-• Gambrel: A gable roof with two slopes on each side, providing more headroom and storage space.
+- Gambrel: A gable roof with two slopes on each side, providing more headroom and storage space.
 More complex to build.

-• Hip: A roof with four sloping sides.
-Provides the most headroom and storage space but is the most difficult to construct
+- Hip: A roof with four sloping sides.
+Provides the most headroom and storage space but is the most difficult to construct.

-So there you have everything you need to know about efficient roofing for your tiny house.
+So there you have everything you need to know about efficient tiny house roofing.
 Whether you want to go solar, keep things lightweight, or invest in the latest tech, you know how to make the best choice for your needs.
 Tiny house living is about maximizing space and optimizing efficiency, so put that mindset into your roofing decision.
 Do your research, consider your priorities, and choose high-quality, durable materials that will withstand the elements for years.
 With the right roof over your head, you'll be well on your way to tiny house bliss in no time.
 The open road awaits!